Kish Kash

-Kish Kash is the third studio album by English electronic music duo Basement Jaxx, released on 20 October 2003 by XL and Astralwerks.
-After a lengthy tour which caused them exhaustion and homesickness, they settled in their new studio and wanted to develop a new fresh approach with less reliant on grooves and samples and more focused on songwriting.
+Kish Kash is the third studio album by English electronic music duo Basement Jaxx, released on 20 October 2003 by XL Recordings and Astralwerks.
+After a lengthy tour which that led to exhaustion and homesickness, they settled in their new studio and wanted to develop a fresh new approach, less reliant on grooves and samples and more focused on songwriting.

 It reached number 17 on the UK Albums Chart.
-It later won the Grammy Award for Best Dance/Electronic Album the first time it was awarded in 2005.
 The album was nominated for the Mercury Prize in 2004.
+It later won the first Grammy Award for Best Dance/Electronic Album in 2005.
 Three singles were released from the album: "Lucky Star", "Good Luck" and "Plug It In".

 Background and development

 Returning from their 2001 world tour to promote Rooty with exhaustion and homesickness, Felix and Simon settled into their new Brixton studio.
-On 23 September 2002, they released second extended play Junction, which included four new songs and was named after Loughborough Junction, the place of the duo's original parties.
+On 23 September 2002, they released a second extended play called Junction, which included four new songs and was named after Loughborough Junction, the place of the duo's original parties.
 They also remixed Missy Elliott, DJ Sneak and Justin Timberlake while still deciding where to go next.

 The recording process took place between March 2002 and August 2003.
 According to Buxton, the duo undertook the recording of Kish Kash in "a sober state of mind".
 While making the album, they both stayed away from clubs, preferring to ignore the latest fads in dance culture, wanting to develop a fresh approach, less reliant on grooves and samples and more focused on songwriting, often starting with just a voice and guitar.
-"We kind of went back to school," says Buxton.
+"We kind of went back to school," said Buxton.
 "We got this new studio and had to learn how to use it."
-Adds Ratcliffe: "There was a greater sense that we didn't know what we were doing but it was more enjoyable than before."
+Added Ratcliffe: "There was a greater sense that we didn't know what we were doing but it was more enjoyable than before."

-Buxton also revealed that they were going to name the album Rhapsody, but his father thought it was "too square" and commented: "It would be okay if [the album] was a rap record about sodomy, but it’s not."
-Someone else then said the title was "like a box of chocolates or a Gareth Gates album", so they changed it to Kish Kash before the artwork went to print.
+Buxton also revealed that they were going to name the album Rhapsody, but his father thought that it was "too square" and commented: "It would be okay if [the album] was a rap record about sodomy, but it’s not."
+Someone else then said that the title was "like a box of chocolates or a Gareth Gates album", so they changed it to Kish Kash before the artwork went to print.
 The new name was a phrase for money used by one of their friends.

 The album was also their last recording with record label Astralwerks, as they announced backstage of the 47th Annual Grammy Awards.